The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

-There are 15 different areas in Nepal that have been declared the restricted zone by the Government of Nepal to control the flow of foreign tourists and Nar Phu valley is one of them.
+There are 15 different areas in Nepal that have been declared restricted zone by the Government of Nepal to control the flow of foreign tourists and Nar Phu Valley is one of them.

 But you can enter the restricted zone through a special permit which can only be obtained from the Department of Immigration in Kathmandu, Nepal.

 For this, you need to follow a special provision; which includes that at least two trekkers must meet for the permit and this permit can only be obtained through the authorized trekking agency of Nepal.

 Apart from this, you need to have an authorized government license holder guide to accompany you at least throughout the restricted area.